jonaschoi/se-projects/docker-demos/README.md

 A. If you haven't pulled the latest update, you should.
 If that doesn't work, add the execute permission on the docker-entrypoint-es-plugins.sh file.
 - `chmod +x feature-set-7.2-sp1/elasticsearch/config/docker-entrypoint-es-plugins.sh`

+Q. I applied a fixpack/hotfix and on startup, I get a giant error.

+`SEVERE [main] org.apache.catalina.core.StandardContext.listenerStart Exception sending context initialized event to listener instance of class [com.liferay.portal.spring.context.PortalContextLoaderListener]`

+A. You need to add the patching files to the `patching` directory.
+See above.